salinas-dev/salinas-dev/README.md

 </div>

-My name is Nora Salinas, I am 23 years old and I am a student at the Tecnológico de Estudios Superiores de Jilotepec.
+Hello, my name is Nora Salinas, I am 23 years old and I am a student at the Instituto Superior de Estudios Superiores de Jilotepec.
+I am committed to continuous learning and focused on the following areas of technological development:
-I am deeply committed to my academic studies, focusing on frontend development activities, shell systems administration, mobile development and Machine Learning.
-While I consider myself a Python newbie, my dedication to learning Python is unwavering.

-My English is not very good, but I learn very quickly, I am very active and responsible with my activities and attitudes.

-In addition to my academic endeavors, I actively seek opportunities to expand my knowledge in these domains, aspiring to make significant contributions to the technology industry.
+Areas of Interest and Knowledge:
+Frontend Development: Creation of interactive and attractive interfaces.
+Shell Systems Administration: Management and automation of processes in Unix/Linux-based systems.
+Mobile Development: Using technologies such as:
+Java and Kotlin for native application development on Android.
+Flutter and Dart for multiplatform applications.
+Databases and Backend: Application integration with Firebase for storage, authentication, and real-time services.
+Software Architecture: Application of the MVC model to structure projects in an efficient and scalable way.
+Machine Learning: Initial exploration of machine learning techniques.
+Python: Although I am a beginner, my dedication to mastering this language is firm and constant.
+Personal Skills:
+Fast Learning: My ability to acquire new knowledge allows me to easily adapt to new environments and tools.
+Responsibility and Proactivity: In every task and project I undertake, I demonstrate commitment and a positive attitude.
+Communication in English: Although I am not an expert, I am constantly improving and I am not afraid to face challenges in this language.
+Aspirations:

-My passion for technological advancement is evident despite being in a formative stage, which reflects my commitment and enthusiasm to contribute significantly to the world of computing.
+I am looking for growth opportunities in the technology industry, where I can apply and expand my current knowledge.
+My passion for technological advancement and my focus on mobile development and artificial intelligence reflect my enthusiasm for contributing to the world of computing.

+I am in a formative stage, but I am convinced that my commitment and enthusiasm will lead me to achieve significant contributions in this field. 🚀

 <img align= "right" width= "240" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>